What are your office hours?

 - Despite the lack of insurance coverage, many patients report that they save money over time through reduced medication, less time off from work, and prevention of future more costly health care problems.
 One popular service we offer is streamlining your supplements so that you don’t waste money on supplements that may not be helping you.
 If you compare our prices to other holistic practitioners in the area, you should find them to be fair and reasonable.
 We pledge to never recommend an unnecessary service, product, or lab test.

 I live in another city or state.
-Do you offer telephone consultations?
+Do you offer telephone or telehealth consultations?

 What is the first office visit like?